benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 }
 ```

-Note that there isn't a single line of recursion in this code.
+Note that there isn't a single line of recursion in the JQL-specifc code.
 It's all wrapped up in the `SelfAndDescendants` and `Rewrite` functions, which are totally generic and reusable for any type of tree.

 The old-fashioned way of writing reusable tree traversals is the Visitor pattern: you put the recursive traversal code in a base class, with virtual methods for each type of node that can be overridden to carry out specific operations.
 (This is how the Roslyn API works, for example.) `IRewritable` is a clear improvement over the Visitor pattern.
 It's much simpler and less clunky to use, and operations like `Rewrite` can be written totally generically, whereas with the Visitor pattern every type of tree has its own Visitor base class.